Qihan-Jin/Qihan-Jin/README.md

-# Hi there, I'm Qihan Jin
+# Hi, I'm Qihan Jin 👋

-Data Science student exploring AI and building things with Python and SQL.

-## Education

-- MSc Data Science, The University of Hong Kong
+🎓 I am a Data Science student currently studying at Xi'an Jiaotong-Liverpool University, and I will continue my journey in the MSc Data Science programme at The University of Hong Kong.
-- BSc Data Science and Big Data Technology, Xi'an Jiaotong-Liverpool University

-## Interests

-- AI
-- Vibe coding
-- Basketball
-- Football

-## Tech

-- Python
-- SQL
+🤖 I am interested in AI and enjoy exploring ideas through vibe coding.
+I like using technology to turn small thoughts into real projects, experiments, and useful tools.

+🐍 My main programming languages are Python and SQL, which I use for data analysis, machine learning, and building data-driven projects.

+🏀⚽ Outside of study and coding, I enjoy playing basketball and football.